Holography history archives merge

 Two important archives are being merged to capture the history of holograms and their innovators.

-UofG's Professor Sean Johnston has donated a large research archive to an even larger collection at de Montfort University, Leicester, gathered and managed by Professor Martin Richardson.
+Professor Sean Johnston of the University of Glasgow has donated a large research archive to an even larger collection at de Montfort University, Leicester, gathered and managed by Professor Martin Richardson.

 Their aim is to preserve the history of the still-mysterious art of holography and to inspire continuing innovation.